nathanl/authority/README.markdown

 In your controllers, add this method call:

-`check_authorization_on ModelName`
+    authorize_actions_on ModelName

 That sets up a `before_filter` that **calls your class-level methods before each action**.
 For instance, before running the `update` action, it will check whether the current user (determined using the configurable `user_method`) `can_update?(ModelName)` at a class level.
 A return value of false means "this user can never update models of this class."

 By the way, any options you pass in will be used on the `before_filter` that gets created, so you can do things like this:

-    check_authorization_on InvisibleSwordsman, :only => :show
+    authorize_actions_on InvisibleSwordsman, :only => :show

 #### Usage within a controller action

-If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(@resource_instance, @user)`.
+If you need to check some attributes of a model instance to decide if an action is permissible, you can use the **singular** `authorize_action_on(@resource_instance, @user)`.
 This method will determine which controller action it was called from, look at the controller action map, determine which method should be checked on the model, and check it.

 The default controller action map is as follows: